JensReineking/obsidian-rollover-daily-todos/README.md

 # Rollover Daily Todos

+Note from Jens: My first attempt to change anything in a plugin.
+I "just" want to change the regex-expression to also roll over deferred and started tasks, not only the completely open ones.

 This Obsidian plugin will rollover any incomplete todo items from the previous daily note (could be yesterday, or a week ago) to today.
 This is triggered automatically when a new daily note is created via the internal `Daily notes` plugin, or the `Periodic Notes` plugin., It can also be run as a command from the Command Palette.

 ![A demo of the plugin working](./demo.gif)